-Where contractors are working on sites controlled by Water Corporation, electronic devices must not be touched or manipulated (including voice activation) in any way while driving.
+Where contractors are working on sites controlled by Water Corporation, electronic devices must not be touched in any way while driving.
 This does not include radios used for plant movement communications.
+Drivers may use mobile phones handsfree as per the WA Road Traffic Code.